GeotrekCE/Geotrek-admin/docs/contribute/development.rst

 * Use flake8
 * KISS & DRY as much as possible
 * Elegant and generic is good, simple is better
+* Before contributing, open an issue and discuss about it with community (is it a bug or a feature ?
+What is the best way to achieve my goal ?)
+* Separate bug fixes and new features in several pull requests.
+* Open a new Pull Request in "Draft" status until tests passed.
+Use at least 'bug', 'improvement' or 'feature' label.
 * Commits messages are explicit and mention issue number (``(ref #12)`` or ``(fixes #23)``)
 * Features are developed in a branch and merged from Github pull-requests.
-A git hook to is available to prevent pushing to master, to enable it, developpers should run the following command from root directory (`Geotrek-admin/`) : `ln -s -f ../../.githooks/pre-push .git/hooks/pre-push`
+* Several git hooks are available.
+Install them with following commands:
+  * pre-push: `ln -s -f ../../.githooks/pre-push .git/hooks/pre-push`
+  * pre-commit: `ln -s -f ../../.githooks/pre-commit .git/hooks/pre-commit`

 Definition of done
 ------------------

 * ``docs/changelog.rst`` is up-to-date
-* A unit-test covers the bugfix or the new feature
+* An explicit unit-test covers the bugfix or the new feature.
 * A frontend test (:path:jstests/nav-\*.js) covers the navigation bug fix or feature
 * A JS *Mocha* test (:path:jstests/tests.\*.js) covers the JavaScript bug fix or feature
-* Unit-tests coverage is above or at least equal with previous commits
+* Unit-tests total coverage is above or at least equal with previous commits.
+Patch coverage is 100% on new lines.
-* Settings have default value in ``settings/base.py`` or ``conf/settings-default.ini``
+* Settings have default value in ``settings/base.py``
-* Installation instructions are up-to-date
+* Installation instructions and documentation are up-to-date

 Check TODO in the source tree: